cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

-## Listing Individual Analyses

-Unsecured Endpoint: GET /list-analysis/{analysis-id}

-Delegates to metadactyl: GET /list-analysis/{analysis-id}

-This endpoint is a passthrough to the metadactyl endpoint using the same path.
-Please see the metadactyl documentation for more information.

-## Exporting a Template

-Unsecured Endpoint: GET /export-template/{template-id}

-Delegates to metadactyl: GET /export-template/{template-id}

-This endpoint is a passthrough to the metadactyl endpoint using the same path.
-Please see the metadactyl documentation for more information.

 ## Exporting an Analysis